 Trusted and dignified

 The number of people choosing cremation has increased significantly in the past few years, yet cremation carries a long tradition and remains largely unchanged.
-Cremation simply expedites the process of reducing a body to bone fragments through application of intense heat.
+We offer many cremation service options for all budgets with unique options to honor a loved one.

 Cremation and Funerals

 Choosing cremation neither eliminates nor does it require a funeral service.
 Traditional or contemporary services are often planned before or after the cremation process.
 A funeral service followed by cremation may be exactly the same as a funeral service followed by ground burial.
 They can be elaborate or simple and traditional or nontraditional.
 Arrangements may be personalized specifically to reflect the life of the deceased, and thus have a special meaning.

 The Complete Cremation Service will be just like a complete funeral service except cremation will follow instead of the casketed burial.
 This can be accommodated by the use of a cremation casket (casket that is designed to be cremated) or any casket of your choosing.
 Following the viewing, service or ceremony, and eventual cremation, the cremated remains can be buried, properly scattered, or returned to the family for safe keeping.
 Urns are used to hold the cremated remains.
 Urns can be constructed out of basic materials like cardboard or plastic, or constructed out of more protective materials like metals, ceramics, and woods